Helene Lecher: Early life and education

-Helene von Rosthorn was born on 8 September 1865 in Vienna, Austria-Hungary, to Baroness Josefine von Mandorff and Josef von Rosthorn.
+Helene von Rosthorn was born on 8 September 1865 in Vienna, within the Austrian Empire, to Baroness Josefine von Mandorff and Josef von Rosthorn.
 Her father was the head of the Iron and Brass Factory in Oed, but lived in Vienna.
 The Rosthorn Family were industrialists who had created the brass industry in Austria.
 Her maternal grandmother descended from the Esterházy families of Hungary, who provided support for Joseph Haydn and other musicians.
 The couple had seven children – Alfons (1857–1909), Gisela (1859–1862), Emil (1860–1878), Arthur (1862–1945), Maria (1863–1951), Helene, and Carl (1868–1888).
 All of the children were tutored at home and learned to read, write and speak English, French, German and Italian.
 Their primary tutor was Adolf Lorenz, who with his wife, Emma Lecher, were the parents of future Nobel Prize in Physiology or Medicine winner, Konrad Lorenz.
-The girls were also taught drawing and painting, deportment, and music.
+They were also taught drawing and painting, deportment, and music.

 After their father's death in 1886, Josefine took the younger children to her family estate in Arad County, Hungary.
-From a young age, Rosthorn was influenced by a caretaker on her mother's estate about the importance of diet in assisting recovery from illness.
+From a young age, Rosthorn was influenced by a caretaker on her mother's estate over the importance of diet in assisting recovery from illness.
 Josefine died in July 1890, and in accordance with local custom, upon her death the two surviving daughters, Helene and Marie, went to live with their oldest brother in Prague.
 Alfons was an obstetrician and gynecologist, who cared for the girls, and in turn, they kept his house.
 From 1895, Rosthorn was involved in theater productions with the Deutscher Schulverein (German School Association) of Prague.
 The group staged plays, recited poetry, and gave humorous lectures.
 Around this time, she married Ernst Lecher, a widower, whose first wife, Nathalie Heymann died in 1896.
 Lecher was the brother of her former tutor's wife, Emma.
 In 1899, the couple had their only child Grete, who later married Herbert Magg, a cellist for the Vienna Philharmonic Orchestra.
 Lecher continued to perform, and earned praise for singing with Auguste V. Ludovici the duet of Frau Fluth and Frau Reich in a 1902 presentation of The Merry Wives of Windsor.
 In 1909, the family moved to a villa at Cottagegasse 30, Vienna, when Ernst was appointed as head of the physics department at the University of Vienna.